-For Florida College System A.A. transfers - for a student who has earned the A.A. degree from a member school of the Florida College System (formerly the Florida public community college system), New College acknowledges fulfillment of the College's Liberal Arts Curriculum (general education) course requirements, and would assign the following maximum transfer credit:
+For Florida College System A.A. transfers - for a student who has earned the A.A. degree from a member school of the Florida College System (formerly the Florida public community college system), or from the Florida State University System, New College acknowledges fulfillment of the College's Liberal Arts Curriculum (general education) course requirements, and would assign the following maximum transfer credit:

-3 semester contracts 1 Independent Study Project 15 units (equivalent to 60 semester credit hours) For all other transfers - tra ansfer credit is based on 16 or more t ransferable semester hours, in the following increments:
+3 semester contracts 1 Independent Study Project 15 units (equivalent to 60 semester credit hours) For all other transfers - tr ansfer credit is based on 16 or more tra ansferable semester hours, in the following increments: